GitBubble/bootstrap-ros/README.md

    The keypoint of porting work is figuring out dependency hell. it generally means the whole software should be built from source.
 Yeah,Cook By Yourself.

 ROS software can be group to 4 parts
  -- python package , include compile utility and ROS python package.
- -- normal C/C++ package managed by CMake/AutoTools/Make, this could be complied by GCC/GMAKE.
      -- ROS C/C++ package, we can utilize catkin tools to do some parallel compiling work.
  -- The toolchain,which include GCC,Steel-Bank Common Lisp,etc.

 1, prepare basic tools